openedx/edx-documentation/en_us/release_notes/source/coming_soon.rst

 Open edX Dogwood Release
 *********************************

-The next named release for Open edX, Dogwood, is scheduled for release in late November 2015.
+The next release for Open edX, Dogwood, is scheduled for late November 2015.
 To stay up to date about the expected contents and progress of the release, refer to the `Open edX wiki page for Dogwood`_.